"COMBAT SUBMISSION WRESTLING"

 When you speak of MMA (mixed martial arts), it means the mixing of the martial arts.
 What this should mean, is the instructor is well versed in each art he teaches, at least a black belt status in each system.
 Having an instructor with an accomplished background in each system taught, gives the student the fundamentals and knowledge of each art to help build a solid foundation of the martial arts.

 In 2007, Shihan Price was introduced to Erik Paulson.
 He looked at Erik as the missing link to his training.
 His background was from over 40 different systems, to which he held almost 20 black belts.
 The CSW system Erik introduced to Shihan Price was the continuation to his training in the Japanese Jujutsu.
-Even though he had many years of Judo under his belt the CSW system had many more counters to the ground systems out there.
+Even though he had many years of Judo under his belt the CSW system had many more styles and unique techniques to keep you always learning and evolving.

 There are at least 7 different systems on the ground in the CSW system, which are included in Erik's student level 1—10 training.
 It has submission techniques unlike anything Shihan Price had seen before with a large list of “Drills” to instill the techniques in your memory.
 When you have a move that you may be stuck in, Erik has 10 different other ways of escaping and re-positioning.
 Not only is the system a complete system in itself, it is always growing and changing with the ever changing world of martial arts.
 As Erik has fighters winning or losing in a competition, he is always creating a new escape or submission from the learned experiences.